freenas/freenas-docs/userguide/storage.rst

 very heavy burden on RAM and on the CPU.
 In particular, dedup significantly reduces write performance and usually requires large (and at times huge) amounts of RAM.
 See :ref:`Deduplication RAM requirements` for details.
-Because of the demands it places on a system and the impact on performance, dedup is **usually not recommended** and should be left in the default setting ("off") in most situations.
+Because of the demands that dedup places on a system and the impact on performance, enabling dedup is **usually not recommended** and the setting should be left in the default setting ("off") in most situations.

 .. warning::